alex-salad/Robotics/README.md

 - Execute the following command: `catkin_make`
 - Then execute the following command: `source devel/setup.bash`
 - SSH into turtlebot and roslaunch the minimual bringup and 3d bringup
-- In a new terminal, execute the following command; `roslaunch kame_project project2.launch`
+- In a new terminal, execute the following command: `roslaunch kame_project project2.launch`

+# To Run (Tour Project)
+- Clone or download repository and change into that directory.
+- Then execute the following command: `source devel/setup.bash`
+- Execute the following command: `roslaunch kame_project tour.launch` this sets up the world, map and rviz
+- In a new terminal repeat step 2, then execute: `rosrun kame_project tour.py`

 # Troubleshooting
 Please ensure: